Save Big on TVs, Phones, More During the Discover Samsung Summer Event

-Save Big on Phones, TVs, Appliances and More with Samsung’s Weeklong Discover Sale Event
+Samsung’s Huge Discover Summer Sale Ends This Weekend: Save Big on Phones, TVs, Appliances and More

 The Samsung Discover Summer Sale is happening now, and this quarterly sale event has epic daily deals on top-tier devices and appliances, including Galaxy S22 phones, the Frame TV, and Galaxy Buds Pro wireless earbuds.
 If you've been eyeing the latest Samsung deals, now's the time to shop.

-Now through Sunday, June 26, you can shop one of Samsung's biggest sales of the year.
+For a couple more day until Sunday, June 26, you can shop one of Samsung's biggest sales of the year.
 Samsung drops new deals daily, starting at 9 a.m.
 EDT, but the tech retailer's sale includes more than just daily deals.
-All week, there are deals on QLED 4K TVs, the Galaxy Tab S8 Ultra, smartwatches, and even washer and dryer sets.
-You can also double your savings and get an additional 10% off your purchase when you shop two or more of these Discover Samsung spring sales event deals.
+There are standout deals on QLED 4K TVs, the Galaxy Tab S8 Ultra, smartwatches, and even washer and dryer pairs.
+You can also double your savings and get an additional 10% off your purchase when you shop two or more of these Discover Samsung summer sales event deals.

 Keep reading to check out the best Samsung tech deals that you can get right now at the Discover Samsung event.